the-other-mariana/ml-intro/week10/README.md

 - **Output Layer**: Can be constituted from one or more neurons, depending on how many output points we need, and in the case of classification problems, will be the **predicted class**.
 In these problems, we would need only **one neuron that outputs either 0 or 1**  depending on the data point belonging to one class or the other.

-The input and other nuerons are connected to other nodes or neurons via an arrow, which simulates the brain's connections.
+The input and other neurons are connected to other nodes or neurons via an arrow, which simulates the brain's connections.
 This connections have an associated **weight**.

 Thus, we classify a neural network (NN) depending on how many **hidden layers** the network has: